Enterprise Investment Schemes

 Today, it offers a number of tax breaks to investors who buy shares in small, private companies.

-An investor can receive income tax relief of 30 per cent, so for example if you invest £10,000 in a company that is eligible for EIS, you can reduce your income tax bill by £3,000 in the year that you invest.
+An investor can receive income tax relief of 30 per cent claimed on investments generally up to the value of £1mn, so for example if you invest £10,000 in a company that is eligible for EIS, you can reduce your income tax bill by £3,000 in the year that you invest.